 The sharks, who have included Daymond John, Kevin O’Leary, Robert Herjavec, Barbara Corcoran, Mark Cuban, Lori Greiner and others, offer millions of their own investor dollars to fund ideas they think can really fly.
 For every success, there are just as many failures, some more spectacular than others.
-Here are five of the biggest “Shark Tank” fails.
+In preparation of Shark Tank’s first live season premiere on Sept.
+23, here are five of the biggest “Shark Tank” fails.

 The Body Jac